-The Natural Park of the Coral Sea protects 1.3 million square kilometers (502,000 square miles) of marine ecosystems essential to the people, biodiversity and climate resilience of the southwest Pacific islands.
+The culture and traditional knowledge of the Indigenous Kanak people of New Caledonia contributes to the management of The Natural Park of the Coral Sea — a 1.3 million square kilometer expanse of marine ecosystems that are essential to the people, biodiversity and climate resilience of the southwest Pacific islands.

-New Caledonia's quarter of a million people depend on healthy ecosystems for their fresh water, food and livelihoods — especially because the territory’s main source of income, nickel mining, will run out one day.
-Ecotourism and improved management of the island's marine resources could fuel a sustainable economy in the future.
+New Caledonia’s quarter of a million people depend on healthy ecosystems for their fresh water, food and livelihoods.
+Improved management of the island's marine and terrestrial resources could fuel sustainable and climate-resilient local economies.

 Our role